Native Bird Care & Rescue in Central Oregon

 • Scrub baths at least once a week or two times a month under normal conditions.

-• If you have large water features you cannot clean easily, remove your feeders if you have sick birds.
+• If you have large water features that you cannot clean easily, remove your feeders if you have sick birds.

-Clean up all debris from under feeders
+Clean Debris from under feeders

 • Rake or sweep up all seed hulls, leaves, needles (a shop vacuum helps).